benjie/mehserve/README.md

 `mehserve add mysite 1337`

-This'll tell mehserve to proxy all HTTP requests for `mysite.meh` and `mysite.*.*.*.*.xip.io` to `localhost:1337`
+This'll tell mehserve to proxy all HTTP requests for `mysite.meh`, `mysite.localhost`, and `mysite.*.*.*.*.xip.io` to `localhost:1337`

 #### Static files 📄